yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_Migration_Guide.rst

     .. note::

-        Images in the Processor SDK will by defualt boot HS-FS devices.
-To boot GP devices, use tiboot3-<family>-gp-evm.bin found in the Processor SDK.
+        Images in the Processor SDK will by default boot on HS-FS devices.
+To boot on GP devices, use tiboot3-<family>-gp-evm.bin found in the Processor SDK.
 If using
         SD/MMC boot and having flashed a .wic image (WIC file) to an SD card, tiboot3-<family>-gp-evm.bin should be found in the `boot` partition of the SD card.
         Renaming/removing the pre-existing`tiboot3.bin` and renaming `tiboot3-<family>-gp-evm.bin` to `tiboot3.bin` is the only change needed to boot the HS-FS device.